pawelgrzybek/pawelgrzybek.com/content/posts/2025-10-31-top-picks-2025-october/index.md

 ---
 title: "Top picks — 2025 October"
-summary: ""
+summary: "The inner workings of OT protocol, CSS anchor positioning use cases, big React announcements, some goodies for NeoVim fans, a documentary about Vite, an incredible interview and some more.
+Have fun!"
 ---

-Intro...
+Howdy y'all, I hope your October was not as hectic as mine.
+Mine was ridiculous!
+I found some time not to neglect my monthly routine, and I prepared for you a few links that I really liked in the past month.
+As always, a music recommendation is waiting for you below, although I would love to have a different trigger to talk about today's artist.
+Enjoy the read.

 ---

 ## Album of the month

 This month is different and not about a single album, but more about the artist.
-A little bit of a tribute to D'Angelo who lost a battle with pancreatic cancer and passed away on the 14th of October.
+A little bit of a tribute to D'Angelo, who lost a battle with pancreatic cancer and passed away on the 14th of October.
 He was only 51 years old.
-He was the pioneer of the neo soul movement, owner of an incredible voice, talented songwriter and producer.
+He was the pioneer of the neo-soul movement, owner of an incredible voice, talented songwriter and producer.
 All his releases are great, but "Voodoo" from 2000 is the hottest soul album ever recorded.
 Huge loss!

 ![Record by D'Angelo spinning on the turntable](dangelo1.jpg)